 Material Cultures Lab

-The intent is to enhance the learning experience of students, promote scholarship, stimulate theoretical discussion, and provide an anthropological explanation with an ethnological foundation.
+Our lab enhances the learning experience of students, promotes scholarship, stimulates theoretical discussion and provides an anthropological explanation with an ethnological foundation.
 Through these objects, students and scholars are exposed to fieldwork data, which embody the mental constructs and daily practices of people in various cultures.
-The objects convey the emic discourses of natives making the lab a living institution of communicative language within the Department of Anthropology.
+The objects convey the emic discourses of natives making the lab a living institution of communicative language within the anthropology department.

 Material Cultures Lab holdings include paintings, wood sculptures and furniture, brass figures, musical instruments, appliqué, weavings, copper plaques and ceremonial objects demonstrating the use of material culture in the secular and religious lives of the cultures represented.